soichih/node-perfsonar/README.md

 ```

 Values usually contains 3 values.. for each tests.
-You have to have 1 and only 1 endpoint specified (at the moment)
+You have to have 1 and only 1 endpoint specified (for now)